Neta Aya

 The Neta Aya (哪吒Aya (Nézhā Aya)), previously named as Neta V, is a battery electric subcompact crossover SUV produced by Hozon Auto under the Neta (Nezha) brand, a Chinese all-electric car brand, which is built by the Zhejiang Hezhong New Energy Automobile Company.
 In August 2023, Neta V was renamed as Aya.

 Overview

 The Neta V was launched in 2020.
 The Neta V rides on the HPC platform which is shared with the Neta U, and is powered by a single electric motor to the front axle shared with the Neta N01, with a power output of 75 bhp and 175 Nm of torque.
 The Neta V is a battery electric vehicle equipped with a lithium-ion battery delivering a range of 401 km rated by NEDC.
-At the same time, the electric crossover accelerates from 0 to 50 km/h in 3.9 seconds.
+The Neta V accelerates from 0 to 50 km/h in 3.9 seconds.